-Under the Management Agreements, if, on or during the two-year period following a change in control (as described below), the NEO's employment is involuntarily terminated, the NEO will, subject to the execution of a release of claims, be entitled to receive:
+Under the Management Agreements, if, on or during the three months preceding, or the twenty-four month period following, a change in control (as described below), the NEO's employment is terminated due to an "involuntary" termination without "cause" (and other than due to death or disability) or, if applicable, upon a resignation for "good reason" (as defined below) the NEO will, subject to the execution of a release of claims, be entitled to receive:

-- a lump-sum cash payment equal to a specified number of months (21 months for Mr. Spencer, 18 months for Mr. Novack and 15 months for our other NEOs) of the executive's then-effective annual base salary; - a lump-sum cash payment equal to a specified percentage of the NEO's target annual variable cash compensation (175% of such target for Mr. Spencer, 150% for Mr. Novack, and 125% of such target for our other NEOs) for the year of termination; - cash payments equal to the value of the applicable COBRA premiums for up to the same number of months as the NEO receives in base salary, payable in a single lump sum, as set forth in the first bullet (the "COBRA Payment"); - · acceleration of vesting of all outstanding equity awards at the time of such termination; and - the extension of exercisability of all stock options to purchase the Company's common stock for a period of 3 years following termination of employment (but in any event not beyond each option's expiration date).
+a lump-sum cash payment equal to a specified number of months (24 months for Mr. Spencer, 21 months for Mr. Novack and 18 months for our other NEOs) of the executive's then-effective annual base salary;

+- a lump-sum cash payment equal to a specified percentage of the NEO's target annual variable cash compensation (200% of such target for Mr. Spencer, 175% for Mr. Novack, and 150% of such target for our other NEOs) for the year of termination; - cash payments equal to the value of the applicable COBRA premiums for up to the same number of months as the NEO receives in base salary as set forth in the first bullet, paid either monthly on employee's behalf or to employee in a single lump sum (the "COBRA Payment"); - full acceleration of vesting of all outstanding equity awards at the time of such termination; and - the extension of exercisability of all stock options to purchase the Company's common stock for a period of one year following termination of employment (but in any event not beyond each option's expiration date).